KaliedaRik/Scrawl-canvas/docs/reference/sc-events-signals.md

   – Similarly, event listeners to react to user-initiated page scrolling and browser window resize events.
   – [Intersection observers](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to report on `<canvas>` and stack DOM element positioning within the browser viewport.
   – Event listeners assigned to various [CSS matchMedia() queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_media_queries/Using_media_queries) to monitor, in particular, user-set media preferences.
-+ SC also supplies the dev-user with a set of convenience functions to capture various user interactions with a Canvas or Stack display, including:
++ SC also supplies the product-dev with a set of convenience functions to capture various user interactions with a Canvas or Stack display, including:
   – Mouse, touch and pointer events.
   – Drag-and-drop functionality.
   – Keyboard navigation and trigger events.